sergey-shandar/public/notes/fediverse.md

 `Nostr` is better because it uses decentralized identity, but it doesn't have a concept of a content repository, like Git in software development.

 To fix the problems, we are developing CAS (content-addressable storage) for content creators that can be synchronized using any protocol.
+CAS is a foundation for building such systems as Git.
+It's much more generic and allows different kinds of blocks and connections.